EmergingMarketWatch

 Question:

-The question was asked in relation to the following story: Local government budgets report a surplus at 0.8% of GDP in January-August
+The question was asked in relation to the following story: Size of minimum wage hikes in 2024

 Answer: